CatarinaGrilo/HPIM-SSM/README.md

 ##### Creation of the Tree:

- These tests verify if the tree is created correctly meaning that all router eventually reach the desired state.
+ These tests verify if the tree is created correctly, meaning that all routers eventually reach the desired state.

  |   | File Name | Test description |